ashermja/buzzer/README.md

-#Millionaire Fastest Finger First
+##Millionaire Fastest Finger First

-A who wants to be a millionaire style fastest finger quiz game, simular to a jackbox game.
+A who wants to be a millionaire style fastest finger quiz game, similar to a jackbox game.
 Perfect for playing over zoom, any video conferencing software, works just as well locally.
 Uses websockets to sent messages.

+This code is based on [buzzer](https://github.com/bufferapp/buzzer) which is a great app for hosting a buzz in style quiz, using your phone as a buzzer, please check in out.

 ## Running the app